ucsb-dreamlab/twarc/workedex.md

 We can then copy the screen names (in this case, the first _ screen names listed) into our file of choice.

 ![DOD FILTER BY USERS INPUT2](/assets/dod_filter_users_input2.png)

+Once we run our usage command, we will get a JSON containing only the tweets made by the screen names we listed in the file.

     python utils/filter_users.py nh_sub_sn.txt nh_sub_dod.jsonl > nh_sub_users.jsonl